Skip to content

 PredictionSwap changes how economic state is recorded on-chain.

-Traditional prediction markets record token balances first and economic exposure is then derived from those balances.
+Traditional prediction markets record token balances first, and the conditional value of an account under each outcome is derived from those balances.

 The Traditional Representation